 Example of Indirect Speech (Reported Speech):

-John said that he would meet me at the park at 3 PM.
+John said that he would meet me at the hospital at 3 PM.

 In this example, the statement is reported without using quotation marks.
 The tense of the verb “will meet” is changed to “would meet” because the reporting verb (said) is in the past tense, reflecting the shift in time.